The Veterans Treatment Court: History, Eligibility & Admissions

 Structure and Operation of Veterans Treatment Courts

 The operation of a VTC involves collaboration among various key personnel, each with specific roles to ensure the program’s success.
 Key components include the integration of alcohol, drug treatment, and mental health services with justice system case processing.
-This multidisciplinary team typically consists of a judge, prosecutors, defense attorneys, probation officers, and Veterans Justice Outreach (VJO) specialists who work in conjunction with the US Department of Veterans Affairs (VA).
+This multidisciplinary team typically consists of:

 The judge plays a pivotal role in overseeing the court proceedings and making final decisions on the veteran’s progress and compliance with the program.
 The VJO specialists are crucial in connecting veterans with VA resources, including healthcare, housing, and employment services.
 They also help in coordinating services with local treatment providers.

-Established first in Buffalo, New York, in 2008 by Judge Robert Russell, VTCs have since spread across the country, each adapting to the specific needs of their local veteran population.
+Since their establishment, VTCs have spread across the country, each adapting to the specific needs of their local veteran population.
 The core mission of these courts is to divert eligible veteran offenders from the traditional criminal justice system and instead provide them with targeted services that address the root causes of their criminal behavior.

 The Judge’s Role in Veterans Treatment Court